Arkoi

-Arkoi (Αρκοί; also Arkioi (Αρκιοί)) is a small Greek island which is part of the Dodecanese archipelago.
-It is situated in the eastern Aegean Sea, close to the Turkish Aegean Coast.
-The island belongs to the municipality of Patmos, and has a population of 54 inhabitants at the 2001 census.
+Arkoi (Αρκοί; also Arkioi (Αρκιοί)) is a small Greek island in the Dodecanese archipelago, located east of Patmos, north of Leipsoi and southwest of Agathonisi.
+The island belongs to the municipality of Patmos, which is part of the South Aegean region, and had a population of 54 inhabitants at the 2001 census.

 The small population means that there is no real capital, but most inhabitants live close to the main harbour with the rest living scattered around the island on higher ground.
-The majority of the population find employment in fishing, goat herding or running one of the island's four tavernas.
+The majority of the population finds employment in fishing, merchant shipping, goat herding or running one of the island's four tavernas.

 Geography

 The island is characterized by dry, rocky land with little in the way of vegetation apart from olive trees and some hardy shrubs.
 Fauna on the island mainly consists of livestock such as goats or donkeys, though herons can be spotted occasionally.
 The marine life in the bays around the island has not suffered as much as on other Greek islands with various species of grouper and nudibranch present.